 Nova is a peaceful work that invites its viewers to contemplate the mysterious process by which complexity and beauty arise from simple physical forces.
 Inspired by this principle, Nova visually presents textures so complex that each viewer's perception may vary, depending on the time of their visit, their perspective on the work and that of the people accompanying them.

-This project aims to offer Montrealers a meditative and gentle work, in the hope of making a positive contribution to the well-being of the audience of Luminothérapie and downtown passers-by who discover it by chance.
+This project aimed to offer Montrealers a meditative and gentle work, in the hope of making a positive contribution to the well-being of the audience of Luminothérapie and downtown passers-by who discovered it by chance.